 This rule allows DRA to automatically create home directories for new user accounts.
 When DRA creates a home directory, the Administration server uses the path specified in the Home directory fields in the Create User Wizard.
-You can later modify this path through the Profile tab of the user properties window.
+You can later modify this path through the Profile tab of the user properties window and DRA will move the home directory to the new location.
 If you do not specify values for these fields, DRA does not create a home directory for that user account.